.avif)

 Building competitive advantage

-A healthy rule of 40 score can also provide a competitive advantage.
-Companies that pass the rule of 40 are often in a stronger position to weather economic downturns.
+A healthy Rule of 40 score can also provide a competitive advantage.
+Companies that pass the Rule of 40 are often in a stronger position to weather economic downturns.
 They’re also more likely to invest in innovation and outmaneuver their competitors.

 Greater flexibility

-Passing the rule of 40 gives companies more flexibility in their strategic decision-making.
+Passing the Rule of 40 gives companies more flexibility in their strategic decision-making.
 They might choose to reinvest profits to accelerate growth.
 Maybe they might decide to prioritize profitability to build a stronger financial foundation.

 This extra flexibility allows companies to adapt to changing market conditions.
 It can also help them pursue the strategies that best align with their long-term goals.